Foreign Bodies in the Ear, Nose, and Throat

 The ear canal may be flushed with water.

 A machine with suction may be used to help pull the object out.

 After removal of the object, your child's healthcare provider will then re-examine

-the ear to determine if there has been any injury to the ear canal.
-Antibiotic drops
+the ear to determine if there has been any injury to the ear canal or ear drum.
+Antibiotic

 Foreign bodies in the nose

 Objects that are put into the child's nose are usually soft things.
 These would include:

 Sometimes, a foreign body may enter the nose while the child is trying to smell the

 The most common symptom of a foreign body in the nose is nasal drainage.
 The drainage